 "The pangs of death surrounded me, And the floods of ungodliness made me afraid.
 The sorrows of Sheol surrounded me; The snares of death confronted me.
 In my distress I called upon the Lord, And cried out to my God; He heard my voice from His temple, And my cry came before Him, even to His ears."

 David feared for his life.
 He was distressed by the level of ungodliness that he had seen.
 Distressed and desperate he cried out to God and God heard him.
 This psalm was a song of gratitude and thankfulness that God heard his pain and delivered him from his enemies and from Saul.
-He would sing almost the same song at the end of his life in 2 Samuel 22.
+He would sing a similar song at the end of his life in 2 Samuel 22.

 The book of Habakkuk finds the prophet questioning why violence, sin and strife continues.
 He is desperate to understand why God would allow such things to go on.
 God explains to him why and in the end, we read Habakkuk's response: